AmundRekve/Homelab-DAM/README.md

 Pod configuration can be found in the [`/kubernetes/wger`](./kubernetes/wger) directory.

 ---
+### 🐄 Longhorn
+A cloud-native distributed block storage system for Kubernetes.
+Provides persistent storage for all stateful workloads in the cluster with built-in replication across nodes, snapshots, and backup support.

+Pod configuration can be found in the [`/kubernetes/longhorn`](./kubernetes/longhorn) directory.

+---

 ### 📊 Pulse
 A lightweight monitoring tool used to keep an eye on the health of containers and VMs running outside the Kubernetes cluster.
 Provides an at-a-glance overview of resource usage, uptime, and service status — complementing the Kubernetes Dashboard for infrastructure not directly managed by Kubernetes.